larryhastings/correlate/README.md

 ## Sample Code And infer_mv

-**correlate** ships with some sample code for you to read, to get a feel for what it's like to use.
+**correlate** ships with some sample code for your reading pleasure.
+The hope is it'll help you get a feel for what it's like to use **correlate**.
 Take a look at the scripts in the `tests` and `utilities` directories.

 In particular, `utilities` contains a script called `infer_mv`.
 `infer_mv` takes a source directory and a list of files and directories